-Celeste is available for Author Talks & Book Readings, Keynote Speeches, On-Stage and Media Interviews.
+Celeste is available for Author Talks & Book Readings, Keynote Speeches, and Media Interviews.

 Read more below about her areas of expertise and keynote topics.